isabellacgmsa/ToDoList/README.md

 - Edit existing tasks
 - Remove tasks from the list

+### How to Use the Edit Feature

+To edit a task in the To-Do List, follow these steps:

+1. Find the task you want to edit in the task list.

+2. Click on the task text to activate the editing mode.

+3. The task text will become an input field where you can make changes.

+4. Modify the task text as desired.

+5. Press the Enter key to save the changes and exit the editing mode.

+   - Alternatively, you can click the "Save" button to save the changes.

+6. If you decide not to save the changes, you can click the "Cancel" button to exit the editing mode without modifying the task.

+7. The task will be updated with the new text you entered.

+Please note that you can only edit one task at a time.
+Once you finish editing a task, you can proceed to edit another task if needed.

+Feel free to experiment with the edit feature to update your tasks and keep your To-Do List organized!

 ## Technologies Used

 - Vue 3 - JavaScript framework for building user interfaces